- Every year, nearly 130 million bicycles, for both adults and kids, are produced around the globe. That’s more than 2.5 times the number of cars.

-“Carbon fiber bikes are at an ecological dead end,” says Cambianica.
-He goes on to explain that “even if carbon fiber material is extremely lightweight, it isn’t suitable for custom designs, and its end-of-life problem in terms of waste management and recycling is far from being resolved.
+“Carbon-fiber bikes are at an ecological dead end,” Cambianica says.
+He goes on to explain that “even if carbon-fiber material is extremely lightweight, it isn’t suitable for custom designs, and its end-of-life problem in terms of waste management and recycling is far from being resolved.
 That’s the biggest factor in its ecological footprint.
 What’s more, the fact that carbon is manufactured in only one location worldwide makes its environmental impact even larger.”

-The goal of the project was to use Fusion 360 to create a metal bicycle frame in line with the brand’s aesthetic that was as light as the carbon fiber version.
-“The project is all about Decathlon’s product identity,” says Cambianica.
-He adds that the ambition is to show that things can be done differently.
+The goal of the project was to use Autodesk Fusion 360 to create a metal bicycle frame in line with the brand’s aesthetic that was as light as the carbon-fiber version.
+“The project is all about Decathlon’s product identity,” Cambianica says, adding that the ambition is to show that things can be done differently.
 “It’s not just about using generative design to draw a racing bike, but rather about considering the product as a whole and defining its identity.”

 To start, the team focused on two parts of the bicycle: the fork and the frame.
 However, they ran into a few roadblocks, especially when it came to moving from a dynamic approach to a static design.
 While the software operates in 2D, bicycles are designed and simulated dynamically.
 This made it difficult to obtain an accurate estimate of what the workflow would look like.
 The team had to change parameters and add data to compensate for changing from one mode to the other.

 Luckily, any doubts about the technology disappeared as soon as the first tests were conducted on the bicycle fork, which holds the front wheel.
-Not only did the generative design process help meet weight and aesthetic targets, but it also considerably reduced material consumption.
+The generative-design process not only helped meet weight and aesthetic targets but also considerably reduced material consumption.
 What’s more, all the materials used were recyclable.

 AI Takes User-Centric Design Further